Alexander Buchmann: Biography

 He played 61 matches and scored 196 goals for the Norwegian Team before he had to quit handball due to an Achilles tendon injury during the world championship in 2009.
+After he retired as a player he began working with the Norwegian Handball Federation doing analysis.

-After he retired as a handball player he has been working with the Norwegian Handball Federation doing analysis.
+In 2010 he began working with logistics at Médecins Sans Frontières.

-Since autumn 2010 he has been working with logistics at Médecins Sans Frontières...
+Buchmann married musician Marit Larsen in 2016.
+They share a daughter named Astrid Ira.